 - Tenterfield – Basket Swamp Falls and Bald Rock National Park

 - Glen Innes – Gemstone country and home of the Australian Celtic Festival

 - Tamworth – the music capital of Australia and home of Country Music

-- Armidale – Waterfalls, more than five national parks and the Waterfall Way to the North Coast
+- Armidale – Waterfalls, over five national parks, and the Waterfall Way to the North Coast

 - Walcha – Walcha Open Air Gallery and gateway to the Oxley Rivers National Park